⚠️ Warning ⚠️

 Basculating all tests from Symfony Demo is pretty simple and everything works 🎉

 At the end, I have 54 tests, so seven more of the original test suite.
-It's because the ->with()
+It's because the ->with() function of Pest is really cool, and I added more value in it while rewriting tests.

 Also, there is no "live" progress on tests.
 Pest display results file by file, not "test" by "test".
 When using the Client, it's a bit slow to get results.